STYLE SHEET

 John Eales AM is a former Australian rugby union player and the most successful captain in the history of Australian rugby.
 He took part in two successful World Cup campaigns, led Australia through four successive Bledisloe Cup wins, and two successful seasons of Tri-Nations fixtures.

-John Eales at our AirTree portfolio breakfast in Melbourne
+John Eales at our Airtree portfolio breakfast in Melbourne

 After retiring from rugby, John founded the Mettle Group to advise major Australian corporates such as Westpac and Qantas on their leadership strategies.
 He currently sits on the boards of Flight Centre Travel Group, Magellan Financial Group, and Palladium (amongst others).
 He is also a frequent columnist with The Australian newspaper.